neerajjha549/rdbms-from-scratch/README.md

 ## 🌟 Current Features

--   **Persistent Storage**: All data is saved to a binary file and reloaded on startup.
+* **Persistent Storage**: All data is saved to a binary file and reloaded on startup.

--   **REPL Interface**: A simple Read-Eval-Print-Loop for interacting with the database.
+* **REPL Interface**: A simple Read-Eval-Print-Loop for interacting with the database.

--   **Feature-Complete B+ Tree for Indexing**: Data is stored and indexed in a robust B+ Tree structure.
+* **Query Planner & Virtual Machine**: The database now compiles SQL into a custom bytecode format and executes it on a stack-based virtual machine.

-    -   All leaf nodes are linked sequentially, allowing for highly efficient full-table scans.
+* **SQL Parser & AST**: The database has a recursive descent parser that builds an Abstract Syntax Tree.

-    -   Supports splitting leaf and internal nodes recursively up to the root.
+* **SQL Tokenizer**: Handles lexical analysis, breaking a raw SQL string into tokens.

-    -   Supports deletion with node merging and rebalancing to maintain tree structure and performance.
+* **Feature-Complete B+ Tree**: Data is stored and indexed in a B+ Tree, supporting efficient insertion, searching, and deletion with node splitting and merging.

--   **Basic CRUD Operations**:
+* **Basic CRUD Operations**:

     -   `insert <id> <username> <email>`